ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Preventing double spending on tokens requires the origin to keep state associated with the redemption context.
-An empty redemption context is not bound to any property of the client request, so state to prevent double spending needs to be stored and shared across all servers that can accept request until token-key expiration or rotation.
-For a non-empty redemption context, the double spend state only needs to be stored across the set of servers that will accept tokens with that redemption context.
+An empty redemption context is not bound to any property of the client request, so state to prevent double spending needs to be stored and shared across all origin servers that can accept tokens until token-key expiration or rotation.
+For a non-empty redemption context, the double spend state only needs to be stored across the set of origin servers that will accept tokens with that redemption context.

 Origins that share redemption contexts, i.e., by using the same redemption